-The Payment-based IOTs differ conceptually: they reflect transactions between multi-product industries, while the payment purpose remains unknown.\footnote{Theoretically, the trade flows in the Payment data could be disambiguated, using a top-down imputation approach, where proportions are informed from other data sources.
+The payment-based IOTs differ conceptually: they reflect transactions between multi-product industries, while the payment purpose remains unknown.\footnote{Theoretically, the trade flows in the payment data could be disambiguated, using a top-down imputation approach, where proportions are informed from other data sources.
 This was not tried for the existing data, also as there may be unknown issues, for example when primary and non-primary outputs are paid through other payment schemes.
-Working with the raw data on payment flows between multi-product industries can also be advantageous for certain applications: for example, diversification into new product markets can be an innovation strategy of firms and an indicator of technological and industrial change.} The industry classification is based on the self-declared business activity indicated as one or multiple 5-digit SIC codes when companies register at Companies House.\footnote{See \url{https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1090526/IN01-V8.0.pdf} and \url{https://companieshouse.blog.gov.uk/2021/10/12/choosing-a-standard-industrial-classification-sic-code-for-your-company/} [accessed on 12/10/2023].} In this experimental data version, we only rely on the first code indicated by the firms.\footnote{Updated versions using a classification approach using all SIC codes are in the process of development.
-The reliance on the first code only may cause a bias towards an over-representation of SIC codes with a smaller number, as multiple codes tend to be listed in an increasing order.
-Systematic checks for eventual biases were beyond the scope of this article.}
+Working with the raw data on payment flows between multi-product industries can also be advantageous for certain applications: for example, diversification into new product markets can be an innovation strategy of firms and an indicator of technological and industrial change.} The industry classification is based on the self-declared business activity indicated as one or multiple 5-digit SIC codes when companies register at Companies House.\footnote{See \url{https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1090526/IN01-V8.0.pdf} and \url{https://companieshouse.blog.gov.uk/2021/10/12/choosing-a-standard-industrial-classification-sic-code-for-your-company/} [accessed on 12/10/2023].} In this experimental data version, we only rely on the first code indicated by the firms.\footnote{A recent update of the data relies on a classification that uses all reported SIC codes and assigns equal weight to payment flows.
+Relying only on the first code may introduce a bias toward over-representation of SIC codes with smaller numbers, as multiple codes tend to be listed in ascending order.
+Systematic checks for possible biases were beyond the scope of this article.}

-Further, when comparing official NAs to the Payment data, some product categories are completely missing in the Payment data, such as ``T97 - Activities of households of domestic personnel'' or ``Imputed rents'', which is a natural feature of a dataset based on B2B payments.
+Further, when comparing official NAs to the payment data, some product categories are entirely missing in the payments, such as ``T97 - Activities of households of domestic personnel'' or ``Imputed rents'', which is a natural feature of a dataset based on B2B payments.